-- Existing Conditions 5.1
+- 5.1 Existing Conditions

-- Assessment of Future Needs 5.2
+- 5.2 Assessment of Future Needs

 - 5.3 Utilities and Community Facilities Goals, Objectives and Policies

 In Towns, utilities and community facilities typically include Town Hall, fire station, maintenance garage, public works space, and parks and recreational facilities.
 Residents typically receive water via private wells, and utilize onsite septic systems.
 Generally speaking, it is not efficient or economical for smaller communities that have a wide-spread population to install infrastructure seen in incorporated communities.
 Utilities may also include sanitary sewer, storm water, and water systems, as well as electricity, natural gas, telecommunications, and solid waste disposal.
 Special services such as day care centers are also be considered a community facility.
-Utilities and community facilities can be used to guide development and encourage growth, as well as establish a community identity.
-Combined with roads, the construction, maintenance, and operation of utilities and community facilities are often the largest portion of a community's budget.
+Utilities and community facilities can be used to guide development and roads, the construction, maintenance, and operation of utilities and community facilities are often the largest portion of a community's budget.